clinical-genomics-uppsala/marple_rd_tc/docs/result_files.md

 ///

 ### General Statistics
-The general statistics table are ordered based on the sample order in `SampleSheet.csv`, this is done by renaming the samples in two steps using the script `sample_order_multiqc.py`.
+The general statistics table are ordered based on the fastq-file  "S"-index, e.g. `sampleT_S1_R1_001.fastq.gz` will be before `sampleA_S2_R1_001.fastq.gz`.
+This is done by renaming the samples in two steps using the script `sample_order_multiqc.py`.
 To toggle between "Sample Order" and "Sample Name" use the buttons just above General Stats header.

 <br />